Introduction to the supervisory authorities and the supervision of child welfare services, social services and health

 The Board of Health is the superior authority for dealing with complaints, issues guidelines, provides training, and carries out other measures to ensure that complaints are dealt with correctly and in a similar way in all the counties.
 Individual decisions about complaints cannot be appealed against to the Board of Health.

-The supervision authorities are the Norwegian Board of Health Supervision and the Offices of the County Governors.
+The supervision authorities are the Norwegian Board of Health Supervision and the Offices of the County Governors (Norw.: statsforvalterne).

-The Board of Health is the superior, national supervision authority.
+The Board of Health Supervision is the superior, national supervision authority.
 The office has approximately 115 employees in 2018, including lawyers (35-40), medical doctors (20), other health care personnel (15), social workers including experts in child welfare (10), and social scientists.
 The four departments are: Department for Supervision of Child Protection, Social and Health Services; Department for Complaints and Assessment of Health and Care Services; Department for Operational Supervision; and Department for Planning and Administration.

 At the level of the counties, supervision is carried out by the Offices of the County Governors.